On the Quantization-Dequantization Correspondence for (co)Poisson Hopf Algebras: Outlook

 By formulating the quantization-dequantization correspondence in this general setting, our results open the door to several further developments.
 Let us briefly point out some of them: \begin{enumerate} \item It is already formulated in \cite{Sev16}, that one can quantize the smooth functions on a Poisson Lie-group by dualizing the framework of adapted functors.
 In this paper, we provided a precise framework for showing this statement.
 In fact, the smooth functions on a Lie group are a Hopf monoid in the (abelian) category of nuclear Fr\'echet spaces.
 Nevertheless, for a real Lie bialgebra $\mathfrak{g}$ integrating to a Poisson Lie-group $G$ with dual Poisson Lie group $G^*$ we can now attach four (co)quantizations to it, namely those of

-The exact relation between them is unknown to us, but we believe that, with our approach, one is able to obtain a clear picture in which frame these (co)quantizations fit into. \item In \cite{PulSev}, the authors provided a quantization technique of infinitesimally braided Poisson algebras to braided Hopf algebras.
+The exact relation between them is unknown to us, but we believe that, with our approach, one is able to obtain a clear picture in which frame these (co)quantizations fit into. \item In \cite{PulSev}, the authors provided a quantization technique of infinitesimally braided Poisson Hopf algebras to braided Hopf algebras.
 We are certain that one can modify our construction in an obvious way (in Theorem \ref{Thm: constrPoissonHopf}, we drop the condition that the target category has trivial infinitesimal braiding) to arrive to the same results and also to find the dequantization using our techniques.
+In fact, the author's construction relies on nerves of Hopf algebras which are subcategories (consisting of tensor powers of the corresponding (co)adjoint (co)monoids) of the Drinfeld-Yetter modules.

-Nevertheless, the exact relation to the nerve construction in \cite{PulSev} and our Drinfeld-Yetter modules is unknown to us. \item A bit more subtle is the quantization-dequantization correspondence of Lie bialgebroids \cite{Xu}, or more generally, their algebraic counterparts modeled on Lie-Rinehart algebras. \item As already seen in Section \ref{Sec:Appl}, the dequantization of Tamarkin's Hopf algebra leads to a $G_\infty$- algebra structure on the Hochschild cochains.
+\item A bit more subtle is the quantization-dequantization correspondence of Lie bialgebroids \cite{Xu}, or more generally, their algebraic counterparts modeled on Lie-Rinehart algebras. \item As already seen in Section \ref{Sec:Appl}, the dequantization of Tamarkin's Hopf algebra leads to a $G_\infty$- algebra structure on the Hochschild cochains.
 The Hochschild cochains and the Hochschild chains form together what is known as a homotopy (pre)calculus (see \cite{Tsygan} for the precise definition), which means that the Hochschild chains are a special kind of module over the Hochschild cochains (seen as a $G_\infty$-algebra).
 We believe that the dequantization functor for Yetter-Drinfeld modules, or a variation thereof, can be used to show its existence in a very clear and systematic way. \end{enumerate}

 \begin{appendix}